Common Patterns of Insomnia According to TCM

 Stress Leading to Insomnia

 One contributor to insomnia, stress, weakens the function of the Liver, which in turn affects the health of your nerves.
 According to the 5 Element Theory, the relationship between the Liver and nervous system flows both ways, causing the function of the Liver to be weakened from the accumulation of things that "get on your nerves."
 Stress-related insomnia can also be accompanied by another nerve-induced problem; restless leg syndrome.
 This can make bedtime even more of a battle for sleep.
 When your Liver is unbalanced and being asked to deliver energy it does not have, uncomfortable symptoms are your body's way of signaling the need to get things back into harmony.
 Herbs can have a calming effect on the nervous system, especially adaptogenic herbs.
-Look to our Enlightened Emperor formula and Free and Easy Wanderer formula.

 Chinese Medicine and Insomnia